Skip to Content

 How VA Disability Pay Works

-VA disability pay can be complicated.
+Understanding how VA disability pay is calculated can help you make the most of the benefits you’ve earned.
 Below is a general breakdown of how this benefit works.

 To determine your disability compensation, you need to file a claim with VA.
 The VA rates your disability by severity after reviewing every piece of evidence in your claim.